Harold Shaw Libbey

 inspection trip along the Right-of-way of the Portland,

-Gray, & Lewiston Railroad, prior to the line being opened
+Gray, & Lewiston Railroad, before the line being opened

 to the public.
 From the O.R.
 Cummings Collection